BlazedEngima/primeDev/README.md

 A virtual device that can find the n-th prime number or perform the basic 4 arithemtic operations

 The project involves creating a device file and mapping driver functions to that file.

-The device have blocking/non-blocking IO features controlled by the ioctl function.
+The device has blocking/non-blocking IO features controlled by the ioctl function.

 It simulate registers on the device by allocating a DMA buffer.

 The device driver will also count the number of interrupts of an input device (like a keyboard)

 ## The design of the Program